myriadrf/LimeADPD/docs/userguide/dpd-viewer.rst

 2. In the part of the window *Train DPD*, press the *Start* button, uncheck *Cont. train* option and select *Continuous* option.
 3. To stop monitoring operation, first press *One step*, then *End* button.
-4. Repeat steps 1-3 for the other channel .
+4. Repeat steps 1-3 for the other channel.